jossai87/bedrock-agents-streamlit/README.md

 ### Testing the Bedrock Agent
 - After connecting the agent to the knowledge base, test it using the Bedrock console.

+- Tests knowledge base:
+    1. "Give me a summary of development in financial market and open market operations in january 2023"
+    2. "What is the SEC participants view on current economic conditions and economic outlook for september 2023"
+    3. "Can you provide any other important information I should know about inflation, or rising prices?"
+    4. "What can you tell me about the Staff Review of the Economic & financial Situation?"

-- Test Prompts for Action Groups:
+- Test prompts for action groups:
     1. "Create a portfolio with top 3 company profit earners in real estate."
     2. "Create another portfolio of top 3 profit earners in technology."
     3. "Provide more details on these companies."
     4. "Help me create a new investment portfolio of companies."
     5. "Do company research on TechNova Inc."

 ## Setting Up and Running the Streamlit App
 1. **Obtain the Streamlit App ZIP File**: Ensure you have the ZIP file containing the Streamlit app.